openaps/docs/docs/Setup/rpi.md

 ### Mac OS X
 First boot your Pi.
 (Put the SD card into the RPi2.
 Plug in the compatible USB WiFi adapter into a RPi2 USB port.
 Get a micro USB cable and plug the micro USB end into the side of the RPi2 and plug the USB side into the USB power supply.)

-You cannot do 3a on a Mac, aka access EXT4 partitions without using 3rd party software.
-The easiest alternative it is to a) get a console cable (use [this guide](https://learn.adafruit.com/downloads/pdf/adafruits-raspberry-pi-lesson-5-using-a-console-cable.pdf)) or b) temporarily connect RPi to a router with an ethernet cable, SSH in (see below), and continue setting things up as described below (here in 3b) to get the wifi running.
-The below method will help you set up two or more wifi networks.
-This is highly recommended so you can add your home wifi network and your phone's hotspot network to use on the go.
+You cannot access EXT4 partitions on a Mac without using 3rd party software.
+The easiest alternative it is to a) get a console cable (use [this guide](https://learn.adafruit.com/downloads/pdf/adafruits-raspberry-pi-lesson-5-using-a-console-cable.pdf)) or b) temporarily connect RPi to a router with an ethernet cable and SSH in (see below) to configure wifi.

+Once you connect to the Pi, you'll want to set up your wifi network(s).
+It is recommended to add both your home wifi network and your phone's hotspot network if you want to use OpenAPS on the go.

+To configure wifi:

 Type `sudo bash` and hit enter